NGSEP/NGSEPcore/README.txt

 USAGE:

-java -jar NGSEPcore.jar RelativeAlleleCounts <OPTIONS> <ALIGNMENTS_FILE>
+java -jar NGSEPcore.jar RelativeAlleleCounts <OPTIONS>

 OPTIONS:

+	-i FILE		: Input file with read alignments in BAM format.
+	-o FILE		: Output file with statistics.
 	-m INT		: Minimum read depth Default: 10
 	-M INT		: Maximum read depth Default: 1000
-        -q INT	: Minimum base quality score (Phred scale) Default: 20 -r FILE : File with repeats (or any kind of genomic regions) that should not be taken into account in the analysis.
-The format of this file should contain three columns: Sequence name (chromosome), first position in the sequence, and last position in the sequence.
+	-q INT		: Minimum base quality score (Phred scale) Default: 20 -frs FILE	: File with repeats (or any kind of genomic regions) that should not be taken into account in the analysis.
+The format of this file should contain three columns: Sequence name (chromosome), first
+			  position in the sequence, and last position in the sequence.
 Both positions are assumed to be 1-based.
-        -f FILE : File with genomic regions that should be taken into account in the analysis.
-The format of this file should contain three
+	-srs FILE	: File with genomic regions that should be taken into account in the analysis.
+The format of this file should contain three columns: Sequence name
-		  columns: Sequence name (chromosome), first position in the sequence, and last position in the sequence.
+			  (chromosome), first position in the sequence, and last position in the sequence.
 Both positions are assumed to be 1-based.
 	-s		: Consider secondary alignments.
-By default, only primary alignments are processed
+By default, only primary alignments are processed.

 ------------------------------------
 Comparing read depth between samples
 ------------------------------------

-This function compares the read depth of two samples.
+This function compares the read depth of two samples to predict regions with relative copy number variation (CNVS).
 It takes two alignment files and a reference genome, splits the genome into windows, and for each window compares the read depth between the two samples.
 It outputs a text file containing the list of windows of the genome in which the normalized read depth ratio between the two samples is significantly different from 1.

+USAGE:

+java -jar NGSEPcore.jar CompareRD <OPTIONS> <ALIGNMENTS_FILE_1> <ALIGNMENTS_FILE_2>

+OPTIONS:

+	-o FILE		: File with genomic regions in which the two samples have different read depth.
+	-r FILE		: Fasta file with the reference genome.
+	-w INT		: Window size to be used during the read depth comparison.
+Default: 100
+	-p FLOAT	: Maximum p-value.
+Only the windows with a p-value lower than that specified will be reported.
+			  Default: 0.001
+	-a		: Output an entry for every window in the genome -c		: Perform GC-correction of the read depth
+	-b		: Perform the Bonferroni correction for multiple testing
-The text file contains the following columns:
+The output text file contains the following columns:

 1. Chromosome
 2. Window start